dotnet/docs/docs/standard/generics/covariance-and-contravariance.md

  [!code-csharp[CoContravarianceInClrGenericI2#1](../../../samples/snippets/csharp/VS_Snippets_CLR/cocontravarianceinclrgenerici2/cs/example.cs#1)]
  [!code-vb[CoContravarianceInClrGenericI2#1](../../../samples/snippets/visualbasic/VS_Snippets_CLR/cocontravarianceinclrgenerici2/vb/example.vb#1)]

-## Generic Delegates with Variant Type Parameters
+## Generic delegates with variant type parameters

- In the .NET Framework 4, the `Func` generic delegates, such as <xref:System.Func%602>, have covariant return types and contravariant parameter types.
+The `Func` generic delegates, such as <xref:System.Func%602>, have covariant return types and contravariant parameter types.
 The `Action` generic delegates, such as <xref:System.Action%602>, have contravariant parameter types.
 This means that the delegates can be assigned to variables that have more derived parameter types and (in the case of the `Func` generic delegates) less derived return types.

 > [!NOTE]
 > The last generic type parameter of the `Func` generic delegates specifies the type of the return value in the delegate signature.
 It is covariant (`out` keyword), whereas the other generic type parameters are contravariant (`in` keyword).